cometbft/cometbft/spec/p2p/p2p-mempool-reqs.md

 transported by the mempool protocol.

-The goal of the mempool protocol is then to convey transactions from the nodes that act as entry points of Tendermint (or CometBFT?) to the nodes whose role is to order transactions.
+The goal of the mempool protocol is then to convey transactions from the nodes that act as entry points of the network to the nodes whose role is to order transactions.

 ## Interactions